scrossuk/locic/docs/UnusedValues.rst

 * Add a use for the variable.
 * Mark the variable as unused.

-In this case the programmer may have intended to compute :code:`a + b`, hence the compiler error directs the programmer to fix the problem:
+In this case the programmer may have intended to compute ``a + b``, hence the compiler error directs the programmer to fix the problem:

 .. code-block:: c++